alxmrs/website/src/blog/thoughts-about-cognitive-ecology.md

+---
-# Thoughts About Cognitive Ecology
+title: Thoughts About Cognitive Ecology
+---

 _2017-01-19_